nikos-rvnt/Battleship_Game/README.md

 Battle Game implementation both on C++ and Java.
 The user plays against the PC as opponent.
 The game ends when either the user's ships or the PC's ships get sinked.

-The programm includes the following classes:
+The program includes the following classes:

   - Tile Class: describes each cell of the board where the ships of each player are placed on.
 Includes as variable members the                   coordinates of the cell and the type, that is one of the sea, ship, hit or miss enumeration types.
 Also includes a draw() function where the symbol of the cell type is printed.